Andrew Flintoff: 2007 Cricket World Cup

 With Michael Vaughan returning from injury for the Cricket World Cup in the West Indies, Flintoff was replaced as captain but appointed England's vice-captain.

 In the opening match of the tournament against New Zealand, Flintoff was out first ball in England's innings and, although conceding only 17 runs in eight overs, he failed to take a wicket.
 He did, however, take a one-handed catch at slip to dismiss Ross Taylor for a duck.
-On the evening of England's defeat Flintoff, along with some other players and coaches from the England squad, indulged in some late night drinking in a night club, only two days before their vital match against Canada.
+On the evening of England's defeat, Flintoff, along with some other players and coaches from the England squad, indulged in some late night drinking in a night club, only two days before their vital match against Canada.
 In the early hours of the morning, he reportedly had to be rescued after falling off a pedalo – this quickly became known in the media as the "Fredalo" incident.
 Flintoff and the others involved were reprimanded and fined, with Flintoff being stripped of the vice-captaincy.
 In addition, he was suspended for the match against Canada.
 It was revealed by England coach Duncan Fletcher that Flintoff had had a number of previous warnings about his behaviour.
 Flintoff has since issued a public apology and later also clarified that he didn't actually "fall off" a pedalo but rather failed in an attempt to board one.

 Flintoff returned to the England team for the last group match against Kenya, taking two wickets.
 In the Super 8 matches, Flintoff often excelled with the ball but failed to recover his batting form.
 Against Ireland he took 4–43 and scored 43 runs; against Sri Lanka he took 3–35 but was out for 2 and against Australia he took 1–35 but was out for 4.
 In the next match against Bangladesh Flintoff took 1–38 in eight overs and scored 23 runs off 21 balls.
-Ultimately, he failed to influence an ailing English side and had a poor tournament.
+Ultimately, he failed to influence an ailing English team and had a poor tournament.
 Michael Vaughan later commented that Flintoff's pedalo antics had adversely affected team morale.